reach-sh/reach-lang/docs-vue/src/tut.md

 ::: note
 Did your text editor recognize `index.rsh` as a Reach program and give you proper syntax hightlighting?
-If not, check if there's a plugin available for your editor by visiting XXX (secref "guide-editor-support") or manually configure it to treat Reach (`.rsh`) files as JavaScript and things will be mostly correct.
+If not, check if there's a plugin available for your editor by visiting ${seclink("guide-editor-support")} or manually configure it to treat Reach (`.rsh`) files as JavaScript and things will be mostly correct.
 :::